-Incited by their leader, Trump supporters stormed the capital.
+Incited by their leader, Trump supporters stormed the capitol.
 This event, like the anti-mask protests, provides a clear contrast with the police response to BLM protests.
-To illustrate, Trump ordered the tear gassing of peaceful protestors for a photo op outside of a church while rioters in the capital were able to take selfies with the police.
+To illustrate, Trump ordered the tear gassing of peaceful protestors for a photo op outside of a church while rioters in the capitol were able to take selfies with the police.
 There was, it must be noted, some violent conflict between the rioters and the defenders of the capitol and people did die.
 But the overall response of the authorities was to let the mob have its way.
 Trump, who has called peaceful protestors “thugs”, expressed his love for the capitol rioters.
 Thus, protests on the left are generally met with police force and the protestors are often cast as lawless thugs.
 Protests on the right are often met with police tolerance and the protestors are sometimes regarded as patriots.
 There are, of course, exceptions that can shock the “patriots.”

 From a moral standpoint, the problem is that just policing requires that people be treated fairly: police response to protests should be consistent and proportional to the violence.
 This is clearly not the case: protests by the white right are treated one way, protests by the left and minorities are treated another way.

-An obvious objection is that I have given but two anecdotes—the church photo op and the storming of the capital.
+An obvious objection is that I have given but two anecdotes—the church photo op and the storming of the capitol.
 One cannot infer the existence of systemic injustice from two examples.
 After all, it might just be a few bad apples or some such thing.
 This objection does raise a reasonable point: general claims about the police require a representative sample.
 Fortunately, the Armed Conflict Location & Event Data Project (ACLED) has gathered such a sample and analyzed the data.
 Those who might dismiss the ACLED with accusations of being anti-police leftists can undertake their own study.
 They will need to take care to collect a representative sample and avoid various common errors in reasoning to ensure their study is credible.

 ACLED originally studied conflicts in African nations, but in 2020 the organization applied its methods to the United States.
 While the project is ongoing, their findings match what one sees in the videos: the police respond more and more violently to protests on the left (like BLM) than they do to protests on the right (like anti-mask protests).